 Incident Tracking and Auditing

 I’m willing to bet your clients could use better visibility into their workplace safety initiatives.
-They want to more easily track injuries and claims, see trends, evaluate policies, and measure adoption of those policies.
+They want to more easily track injuries and claims, see trends, evaluate policies, and measure the adoption of those policies.
 Ideally, they’d like to be able to take care of existing risk areas and address potential issues before they happen.

-Many brokers lag behind in this area because they offer clients tools that were built for the insurance industry, not for end users.
+Many brokers lag behind in this area because they offer clients tools that were built for the insurance industry, not for end-users.
 In other words, these tools are all about positioning the broker as the hero, without doing much to make clients’ lives any easier.

 An employer-centric risk management solution minimizes effort on the part of the insured.
-It not only automates claim reports and other paperwork, but facilitates audits and ensures the audits happen consistently across locations.
+It not only automates claim reports and other paperwork but facilitates audits and ensures the audits happen consistently across locations.

 This approach has numerous benefits for employers.
 For one, it eliminates room for error in conducting inspections and filling out forms such as the OSHA 300 Log.
 Moreover, it gives employers greater control over their programs, shifting the focus from tedious documentation to incident prevention.
 Your insureds can spend their time getting ahead of issues rather than dedicating hours to documenting incidents.

 Imagine having smart, automated checklists during walkthroughs facility inspections.
 You could track items and assign corrective actions on the fly, using the phone in your pocket.
 That’s what the leading broker-provided tools look like for insureds.
 Check out the difference for yourself.

 Complete P&C Risk Management

 Better workforce training, incident tracking, and auditing are just a few of the advantages you can provide to employers through an effective risk management tool.

 At KPA, our solution also automates certificate tracking.
 Users can streamline the certificate of insurance management process to minimize third-party vendor risk.
 Beyond the compliance requirements of tracking COIs, what we’re really talking about here is risk transfer.